 Various professional bodies hold annual awards for the radio industry.
 Gaining an industry-recognised accolade will inevitably help to progress your career.

-Ongoing continuing professional development (CPD) is important in an industry such as radio, where technology is constantly changing, and in the media generally, where multi-skilling is more prevalent.
+Ongoing continuing professional development (CPD) is important in an industry such as radio, where technology is constantly changing, and in the media generally, where multitasking is more prevalent.
 You could take courses in voice training, website editing, news writing or media law, for example.

 A small number of radio producers progress into teaching or lecturing in related subjects.